GabrielaVidales/SmilX/README.md

 This approach enables the systematic enumeration of candidate molecular isomers.

-This repository contains the **official implementation of the SMILX / TokenSMILES framework**, developed at:
+This repository contains the **official implementation of the SmilX / TokenSMILES framework**, developed at:

 **Centro de Investigación y Estudios Avanzados (CINVESTAV) Mérida**